 “Authenticity of storytelling is at the center of the success of Kim’s Convenience.
-At the end of production on Season 5, our two co-creators confirmed they were moving on to other projects,” executive producers Ivan Fecan, Alexandra Raffé, Ins Choi, Kevin White, and Sandra Cunningham said in a statement, per Deadline.
+At the end of production on Season 5, our two co-creators confirmed they were moving on to other projects,” executive producers Ivan Fecan, Alexandra Raffé, Ins Choi, Kevin White, and Sandra Cunningham said in a joint statement shared via social media on March 8.
 “Given their departure from the series, we have come to the difficult conclusion that we cannot deliver another season of the same heart and quality that has made the show so special.
-Kim’s Convenience has meant so much to our cast, writers, crew, and audiences around the world.
-Despite the restrictions and complications of shooting during the pandemic, Season five is our finest season to date.
-It’s been a privilege and a very great pleasure to work with the Kim’s family of gifted writers and performers for the last five years.
-Thank you to our fans for the love and support you’ve given this show.”
+Kim’s Convenience has meant so much to our cast, writers, crew, and audiences around the world.”

-On a Kim's Convenience Season 4 live stream on Mar.
-31, Andrew Phung (who plays Kimchee) announced that the show was renewed for two more seasons.
-The announcement was met with widespread praise, with Appa's actor Paul Sun-Hyung Lee and Phung taking to Twitter to share the renewal with fellow "KimBits."
-The announcement couldn't have come at a more opportune time, as it coincided with Season 4's finale episode on the CBC.
-Right after the finale aired, all of Season 4 was made available to the rest of the world via Netflix — meaning new viewers could dive into the show knowing for sure that there's more adventures in store for the Kim family.
+Prior to the cancellation, Phung’s March 2020 announcement that the show had been renewed for Season 5 and 6 had been met with widespread praise from "KimBits."
+The reveal couldn't have come at a more opportune time, either, as it coincided with Season 4's finale episode on the CBC.
+Right after the finale aired, all of Season 4 was made available to the rest of the world via Netflix — meaning new viewers could dive into the show knowing for sure that there were more adventures in store for the Kim family.

 This article was originally published on